Have Questions?

 Mashpee Wampanoag Health Service Unit is 12.3 miles from East Wareham, MA

-Like other drug and alcohol rehab centers, Mashpee Wampanoag Health Service Unit is dedicated to ongoing recovery for alcohol and drug addicts living in the East Wareham area.
+Like other drug and alcohol rehab centers, Mashpee Wampanoag Health Service Unit is dedicated to ongoing recovery for alcohol and drug addicts living in the East Wareham, Massachusetts area.
 As such, this alcohol and drug treatment facility has been providing services like couple/family therapy, relapse prevention, vocational rehabilitation services, substance abuse counseling approach, 12-step facilitation approach, brief intervention approach and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Mashpee Wampanoag Health Service Unit knows that it is important that its clients receive individual focus and services to make sure that they are successful.
 This is why it specializes in various programs such as social skills development, transgender or (LGBT) clients, persons with post-traumatic stress disorder, co-occurring mental and substance abuse disorders, legal advocacy, persons with eating disorders and others that you can find listed in the following section.
 Each of the services that the organization provides are also available in different settings - detox centers, inpatient drug rehab facilities, long term treatment programs, outpatient individual counseling, short term rehab programs and more.